Open Qualifying Series 2025: One Final Chance Remaining To Earn Place At Royal Portrush

 (Image credit: Getty Images)

-The 2025 Open Qualifying Series is well underway ahead of Royal Portrush later this year, and several big names have already booked their place at the 153rd Open Championship.
+The 2025 Open Qualifying Series is almost at a close, and several big names have booked their place at the 153rd Open Championship over the course of the past seven months.

-Marc Leishman, Rickie Fowler and Patrick Reed are among those who were not certain of a spot at the season's final men's Major but have taken steps to successfully address that via one of 13 different events.
+Lee Westwood, Rickie Fowler and Patrick Reed are among those who were not certain of a spot at the season's final men's Major this time last year but have taken steps to successfully address that via one of 13 different events since December 2024.

-It is possible for players all over the world to appear at Royal Portrush in July, given tournaments on the PGA Tour, DP World Tour, Asian Tour, Sunshine Tour, PGA Tour of Australasia and Japan Golf Tour all make up part of the Open Qualifying Series.
+It has been possible for players from all over the world to appear at Royal Portrush in July, given tournaments on the PGA Tour, DP World Tour, Asian Tour, Sunshine Tour, PGA Tour of Australasia and Japan Golf Tour all make up part of the Open Qualifying Series.

-Former convict, Ryan Peake followed suit via an emotional victory at his home Open in New Zealand on the same weekend as Dylan Naidoo, Marco Penge and Darren Fichardt all qualified in South Africa.
+Former convict, Ryan Peake followed suit via an emotional victory at his home Open in New Zealand on the same weekend as Dylan Naidoo, Marco Penge and Darren Fichardt all qualified at the DP World Tour event in South Africa.

 (L to R) Curtis Luck, Ryggs Johnston, and Marc Leishman hold up Open flags after qualifying for Royal Portrush in 2025